MacStrelioff/Fitness-Dashboard/README.md

 # Fitness-Dashboard
-I used R markdown and data from my Garmin watch to create a fitness dashboard.
+I used R and data from my Garmin watch to create a fitness dashboard.